“I consider the task of philosophy, faced with the conceptions of the world that men find in their medium, is not to confirm, but to annihilate them.”

 – Roberto Bolaño, Estrella distante

 Welcome to Last Transmission from the Land of Monsters.
 My name is Juan Pablo Melo.
-I am currently a Ph.D. student in the Program in Modern Thought & Literature at Stanford University.
-On this blog I post commentaries, articles, or links relating to my interdisciplinary interests and ongoing research.
+I am currently a Ph.D. candidate in the Program in Modern Thought & Literature at Stanford University.
+On this blog I post commentaries, articles, or links relating to my interdisciplinary interests and ongoing research in architecture theory, urbanism, housing, and social theory.